Fire Warden’s are an essential role for every workplace; they help ensure everyone’s safety during an emergency.

-• Implement and improve effective emergency measures in the workplace.
+• Implement and improve emergency procedures in the workplace.

-• Prevent emergencies by making sure the fire risk control measures meet the specified standards.
+• Help prevent emergencies by making sure the fire risk control measures meet the specified standards.

-• Make other staff aware of the fire hazards that can occur in the workplace.
+• Teach and inform staff of the fire hazards that can occur in the workplace.

 • Educate employers on how to respond to emergencies.